FREQUENTLY ASKED QUESTIONS

 I don't know a lot about rocketry.
 Where can I get help?

 The co-sponsor for this event is the National Association of Rocketry (NAR).
 The NAR has a nationwide network of local clubs with experienced rocketeers standing by to provide advice and make their launch sites available for your flights.
 Many adult NAR will be "mentors" and available to assist individual teams in their local area.
 If there is not a mentor in your local area, you may work with one in another state via phone or email.
-Please visit the Team America section of the NAR website at www.nar.org for the latest list of mentors.
+Please visit the Team America section of the NAR website atwww.nar.org for the latest list of mentors.

-We have tried the posted list of NAR TARC mentors, but there are none near enough to us to meet with us in-person to help.
+We have tried the posted list of NAR/TARC mentors, but there are none near enough to us to meet with us in-person to help.
 What can we do now?

 The rocketry companies listed in the Handbook that specifically cater to TARC teams can help you on the phone in picking supplies and components if you still cannot interpret their catalogs after reading these resources.
-And the NAR_TARC Yahoo group that we tell all teams to join is a good place to post questions online to get "virtual" mentoring or to ask for one of the mentors who is on this forum to contact you by private e-mail for some direct virtual mentoring.
+And the NARTARC Yahoo group that we tell all teams to join is a good place to post questions online to get "virtual" mentoring or to ask for one of the mentors who is on this forum to contact you by private e-mail for some direct virtual mentoring.

 Where can I find an observer for my qualification flight who is a Senior NAR member?

 Your first place to look is the list of NAR local rocket launches on the NAR website.
 If the NAR launch list is not useful, try calling the nearest section.
 If this does not work and there is a NAR "mentor" nearby, ask him for help.
 It is OK to have an impartial adult who is not related to any member of the team and is not affiliated with the team's school become a NAR member to be an observer.
 However, it is always better to use an experienced rocketeer to do the observer duties, because they can offer advice and tips at the same time.
+If your team has a NAR mentor who is not related to anyone on the team or employed by the school, that mentor can also serve as your flight observer.

 How does the National Association of Rocketry (NAR) Membership Discount Program for Team America participants work?